pombredanne/django-th-readability/README.rst

 Django Trigger Happy : Readability Service
 ==========================================

-This project is a readability module for Django Trigger Happy that will handle the data from/to your readability account
+This service provides an access to your Readability account from Trigger Happy

 Requirements :
 ==============
-* django_th: 0.8.1
+* django_th: 0.8.2
 * readability-api: 0.2.2